ARDS is a favourite topic of CICM examiners. The following past paper SAQs involve the ventilation of ARDS:

 - 21% of the patients had PA catheters, which is totally contrary to modern Australian practice

-- 30% of the patients received nitric oxide, which has been thoroughly discredited in the literature and has fallen into disuse in Australia
+- 30% of the patients received nitric oxide, which has since fallen into disuse.

 - Papazian et al used a surprisingly low PEEP, around 9 cmH2O on average.

 - The groups differed in their use of steroids (39% in treatment arm, 45% in placebo)